-The good part for you (the content creator) is all that ‘list’ has to be is a link to the product listing on Amazon.
+The good part for you (the content creator) is all that “list” needs to be is a link to the product listings on Amazon.

 Spend 10-15 minutes.
 Throw them in a Google Doc (see instruction on that in the previous step) and export it as a PDF.

-In the post I described an advanced technique for creating a one click upsell (for all of the details go read the post).
+In the post I described an advanced technique for creating a one-click upsell.
+(For all the details, go read the post.)

-In the bonus section, I included links to the support documentation of that describes exactly how to setup thich technique in 4 of the most popular shopping cart programs.
+In the bonus section, I included links to support documentation that describes exactly how to set up this technique in 4 of the most popular shopping cart programs.

-This specific content upgrade converted 42% of all people that read it.
+This specific lead magnet converted 42% of all people who read it.

-Here is a list of 5 different types of links you could include in your content upgrade:
+Here’s a list of 5 different types of links you could include in your lead magnet.